Movatterモバイル変換

 Released: April 30, 1968

 After his 1955 song "Folsom Prison Blues", Cash had been interested in recording a performance at a prison.
-His idea was put on hold until 1967, when personnel changes at Columbia Records putBob Johnston in charge of producing Cash's material.
-Cash had controlled hisdrug abuse problems, and was looking to turn his career around after several years of limited success.
-Backed byJune Carter,Carl Perkins, and theTennessee Three, Cash performed two shows at Folsom State Prison.
+His idea was delayed until 1967, when personnel changes at Columbia Records sawBob Johnston placed in charge of producing Cash's material.
+Cash had controlled hisdrug-abuse problems and was seeking to resuscitate his career after several years of limited success.
+Backed byJune Carter,Carl Perkins and theTennessee Three, Cash performed two shows at Folsom State Prison.

-Cash recorded three more live albums in prisons:At San Quentin (1969),På Österåker (1973) andA Concert Behind Prison Walls (1976).Johnny Cash at Folsom Prison was rereleased with additional tracks in 1999, and again in 2018 forRecord Store Day.
-It was certifiedtriple platinum in 2003 for US sales exceeding 3.4 million.
-It has been cited by numerous critics as one of the greatest albums, and was included inRolling Stone's list ofthe 500 greatest albums of all time.
+Cash recorded three more live albums in prisons:At San Quentin (1969),På Österåker (1973) andA Concert Behind Prison Walls (1976).At Folsom Prison was rereleased with additional tracks in 1999, and again in 2018 forRecord Store Day.
+It was certifiedtriple platinum in 2003 for American sales exceeding 3.4 million.
+It has been cited by numerous critics as one of the greatest albums and was included inRolling Stone's list ofthe 500 greatest albums of all time.

 Background